-Ethiopia is the birthplace of coffee, which makes sense since its climate for growing coffee and the coffee it produces are pure perfection.
+Ethiopia is the birthplace of coffee.
+With the perfect climate for coffee growing, this makes complete sense.
 Some even say that the original Ethiopian name for coffee, “Kaffa bunn,” was anglicized into the word we know today, “coffee.”

 Nowadays, Ethiopia is the 5th largest coffee producing nation in the world, and the highest coffee bean-producing, African nation.
-Many of the Ethiopian coffee beans for sale are well-known for both their acidity and delicate, fruity flavors that combine to create a delicious cup of coffee that is best drunk black.
+Ethiopian coffee beans are well-known for both their acidity and delicate, fruity flavors that create a delicious cup of coffee.

 Ethiopia boasts over 10,000 coffee bean varieties that are specific to different regions throughout the country.
 Sidamo creates a crispy, citrusy coffee.
 Yirgacheffe is bright and floral, and Harrar produces an intense, heavy-bodied coffee.
 These are the three top-producing regions in Ethiopia, and some of the most well-known coffee beans.